luisgbm/lfs-scripts/README.md

 # lfs-scripts :penguin:
-Instructions and scripts to build LFS (Linux From Scratch), version 10.0, as simply as possible (I know, not that simple, but anyway).
+Instructions and scripts to build Linux From Scratch (LFS), version 11.0, as simply as possible (I know, not that simple, but anyway).

 ![Output of uname -a](https://github.com/luisgbm/lfs-scripts/blob/master/img/uname.png?raw=true)